doujiang24/lua-resty-kafka/README.md

     Specifies the `retry.backoff.ms`.
 Default `100`.

-* `metadata_refresh_interval`

-    Specifies the `topic.metadata.refresh.interval.ms`.
-Default none auto refresh.

-socket config

-* `socket_timeout`

-    Specifies the network timeout threshold in milliseconds. *SHOULD NOT* be smaller than the `request_timeout`.

-* `keepalive_timeout`

-    Specifies the maximal idle timeout (in milliseconds) for the keepalive connection.

-* `keepalive_size`

-    Specifies the maximal number of connections allowed in the connection pool for per Nginx worker.

-Not support compression and self partitioner (use loop inside).
+Not support compression and self partitioner (use loop inside) now.

 #### send
 `syntax: ok, err = p:send(topic, messages)`

-Sends the `messages` argument to the kafka server.
+Send `messages` to the kafka server.

 In case of success, returns the offset of the current broker and partition.
 In case of errors, returns `nil` with a string describing the error.